 With the advent of these highways, now we don’t have to stand in long queues for railway ticket or wait for the ticket confirmation anymore to travel to other states or cities.
-You just need to take out your car and you can take a ride to any of the states and cities without getting jampacked in the traffic.
+You just need just hop in your car and take a ride to any of the states and cities without getting jampacked in the traffic.
 All these factors have made the life of every Indian much easier and faster.

 Let’s have a glimpse at the top 10 longest national highways in India connecting the Indian states and important cities-

 1. National Highway 44 (Previously called national Highway 7)

 The National Highway 44 is the longest national highway in India with a length of 4,112 kilometers running from Srinagar in the north to Kanyakumari in the south.
 It covers the entire nation and connects 11 states and about 30 important cities with each other.
 This highway came into being after fully or partially merging seven national highways-NH 1A, NH 1, NH 2, NH 3, NH 75, NH 26, and NH 7.
 The Central Public Works Department (CPWD) takes care of the maintenance of this highway.